The Auburn Plainsman: History

 Founded by the school's two literary societies, the Wirts and Websterians, students began publishing a newspaper for the Agricultural and Mechanical College of Alabama in 1893.
 The students called it the Orange and Blue after the colors worn by the football team formed a year earlier.

-The paper began as twice monthly publication.
+The paper began as a twice-monthly publication.
 Through its early years, the paper was small.
 It resembled other newspapers of the day.
 The first major change in the paper's traditional production came in 1922, when the name went from the Orange and Blue to The Auburn Plainsman.
 Name changes since then were minor, as editors have dropped and picked up the word "Auburn," but the word became a permanent fixture in the title in 1961-62, a year after the Alabama Legislature changed the school's name for the final time, from Alabama Polytechnic Institute to Auburn University.

 Aside from the paper's name change, the frequency of publication has shifted.
 It went from one edition per week to two editions per week in the fall of 1928.
 The Plainsman returned to a weekly publication schedule some time in the late 1940s.

-The first female editor was Martha Rand, in 1944.
-She was followed by Mimi Simms.
+The first female editor was Shirley Smith, in 1943.
+She was followed by Martha Rand, in 1944 and then by Mimi Simms.
 Since Rand and Simms, only 10 women have served as editor.

 The paper launched its online presence in early 1997 with only selected articles placed on a university-based website.
 In fall 1997, the first online editor, Karl Sebelius, moved the paper to its current online home at theplainsman.com.
 The online edition has received three Online Pacemakers.

-The 2000–01 editor, Rachel Davis, lobbied the Board of Communications (Comm Board), a university committee charged with overseeing student media such as The Plainsman and student radio station WEGL, for a change in how Plainsman editors were chosen.
+The 2000–01 editor, Rachel Davis, lobbied the Board of Communications (Comm Board), a university committee charged with overseeing student media such as the Plainsman and student radio station WEGL, for a change in how Plainsman editors were chosen.
 The long-standing tradition of election by the student body was abandoned.
 Now, the Comm Board and its special advisory board select the editor, who takes a series of tests before interviewing for the job.

 In February 2021, editor Jack West moved The Plainsman to its current format as a primarily online publication, citing printing costs and the general trend of the journalism industry as reasons for the change.
 In an editorial announcing the change, West noted to readers, the vast majority of which accessed The Plainsman's content online, "Ironically, for most of you reading this, there won’t be a huge amount of change."

 In recent years, Plainsman stories have been picked up by almost every national major media outlet, including stories covering a triple homicide at an off-campus apartment complex, the confession of Toomer's Tree poisoner Harvey Updyke and the theft of more than 1,000 copies of The Plainsman by members of Auburn SGA.
 These stories were picked up by organizations such as AP, ESPN, NBC, ABC, FOX, CNN and more.